-To give accurate treatment we need to ensure that your adrenal gland is in the same position each day when you come for treatment planning and treatment delivery.
-The position of your adrenal gland is affected by many things; the two that have the most impact are breathing motion and the movement of the digestive tract.
+To give accurate treatment we need to ensure that your liver is in the same position each day when you come for treatment planning and treatment delivery.
+The position of your liver is affected by many things; the two that have the most impact are breathing motion and the movement of the digestive tract.

 - We have a device which attaches to the treatment couch and is then adjusted to create some pressure on your abdomen.
-This is to try to minimise the amount of movement of your adrenal gland caused by breathing motion.
-Using this device should not be painful and you will still be able to breathe freely. - Filling and emptying of the stomach and digestive system can cause distortion (alteration of the original shape) of the adrenal gland.
-To minimise this we ask that you do not eat or drink anything 2 hours before having your scan or treatment.
-It is important that you have eaten a light snack on the day as prolonged fasting causes a build-up of gas. - Just before your scan or treatment, we sometimes give you a measured cup of water to drink.
-This may help us to see your adrenal gland better.
+This is to try to minimise the amount of movement of your liver caused by breathing motion.
+Using this device should not be painful and you will still be able to breathe freely. - Filling and emptying of the stomach and digestive system can cause distortion (alteration of the original shape) of the liver.
+To minimise this we ask that you do not eat or drink anything immediately before having your scan or treatment.
+It is important that you have eaten on the day as prolonged fasting causes a build-up of gas.
+We ask you to eat breakfast as normal and then have a light lunch/snack 2 hours before your scan or treatment time which will be in the early afternoon. - Just before your scan or treatment, we sometimes give you a measured cup of water to drink.
+This may help us to see your liver better.